Mohammed Hayef al-Mutairi

-Mohammed Hayef Al-Mutairi is a member of the Kuwaiti National Assembly, representing the fourth district.
+Mohammed Hayef Sultan Areej Al-Mutairi (Arabic: محمد هايف سلطان عريج المطيري) is a Kuwaiti politician and member of the Kuwaiti National Assembly representing the fourth district.
 Born in 1964, Al-Mutairi studied Islamic studies and served in the Kuwait Municipality before being elected to the National Assembly in 2008.
 Al-Mutairi affiliates with Islamist deputies.

-Opposed Guaranteeing Bank Deposits
+Political career

+Guaranteeing bank deposits opposition

-On October 28, 2008, the parliament voted 50-7 to insure all types of deposits in all local banks within Kuwait.
+On October 28, 2008, the parliament voted 50–7 to insure all types of deposits in all local banks within Kuwait.
 Al-Mutairi opposed the bill, along with Jabir Al-Azmi, Hussein Al-Qallaf Al-Bahraini, Daifallah Bouramiya, Mohammed Al-Obaid, Musallam Al-Barrak and Waleed Al-Tabtabaie.
 Al-Mutairi accused the Cabinet of speeding up the bill's passage for the benefit of monetary tycoons.

-Request to Grill Prime Minister Nasser
+Request to grill Prime Minister Nasser

-In November 2008, Al-Mutairi joined with fellow Islamist MPs Waleed Al-Tabtabaie and Mohammed Al-Mutair in filing a request to grill Prime Minister Nasser Mohammed Al-Ahmed Al-Sabah for allowing prominent Iranian Shiite cleric Mohammad Baqir al-Fali to enter Kuwait despite a legal ban.
-The ban was later repealed by the state court-system.
+In November 2008, Al-Mutairi joined with fellow Islamist MPs Waleed Al-Tabtabaie and Mohammed Al-Mutair in filing a request to grill Prime Minister Nasser Al-Mohammed Al-Sabah for allowing prominent Iranian Shiite cleric Mohammad Baqir al-Fali to enter Kuwait despite a legal ban.
+The ban was later repealed by the statewide court-system.